astg606/ai_foundation_earth_science/README.md

 ![fig_foundationmodel](https://arxiv.org/html/2405.04285v1/x1.png)
 Image Source: https://arxiv.org/html/2405.04285v1

-The scheme of an Earth and climate FM.
+Figure 1: _The scheme of an Earth and climate FM.
 It should be trained on common data modalities, including imagery (radar, optical), non-Euclidean data (point clouds, text), and meteorological data.
 It should also provide consistency with physical laws.
 The FM is task-agnostic, exemplified by five possible downstream tasks.
-Because of the large difference of the characteristics among Earth observation, weather, and climate data, the resulting FM may consists of a pool of expert models, where feedback loops exist among each of them.
+Because of the large difference of the characteristics among Earth observation, weather, and climate data, the resulting FM may consists of a pool of expert models, where feedback loops exist among each of them._

-Foundation models

-Earth Science foundation models
+## Python tools

 ## Reference
 - Bommasani, R., Hudson, D.A., Adeli, E., Altman, R., Arora, S., Arx, S.,